Community Based Dermatology Service

 The average waiting time from referral to first appointment for an assessment is 4 – 6 weeks with all patients treated within 18 weeks of referral.

 Referrals are triaged by the admin team and passed back to the GP surgery if they don’t meet the requirements for NHS treatment.
 Lesions of a benign nature such as skin tags, warts etc. will not be treated unless they meet evidence based criteria such as subject to trauma, increasing in size, irregular pattern, uncertainty of diagnosis.
 Any benign lesions that meet the criteria for treatment have a Prior Approval Ticket (PAT).

 Patients are advised they can phone in for advice following their consultation.

 GPs also phone for advice on a variety of problems which helps cut down on the number of referrals.

-Education events would usually take place in afternoons and evenings and have in the past proved very popular with GPs and nurses.
+We are hoping to re-introduce Education events again that would usually take place in afternoons and evenings and have in the past proved very popular with GPs and nurses.

 As part of the CMS education programme several GPs and trainees have in the past also taken the opportunity to sit in on clinics to learn more about dermatology.
-Again this will be offered to local GPs and nurses as soon as it is safe to do so.
+This input has more recently started again with a small number of local GPs.

-On average 23 clinics a week are held with doctors and a dermatology nurse specialist.
-A consultant dermatologist is available once a fortnight and by phone/email contact at all times.
-The ratio of new patient to follow up is 35% new patient to 65% follow up.
+On average 20 clinics a week are held with four doctors and a dermatology nurse specialist.
+A consultant dermatologist is available twice a month.

 The community Dermatology Service treated a wide variety of different conditions during the year, including: